 The post below was originally published on Hipmunk’s Tailwind Blog on July 19, 2015.
 When planning family trips, it’s best to keep kids busy with activities from crafting and music lessons to hiking and swimming.
 (No one wants to hear, “Mom, I’m bored” while lounging beach side with a cocktail in hand.)
 Whether you are planning on taking a trip down to the north fork american river or are considering going camping, be sure that you have a few activities sorted, just so everyone can have a good time!

 Travel is one of the most fun ways for a parent to share the cultures and natural wonders of the world.
 These destinations are safe for kiddos, catering to the picky eaters, adrenaline junkies, nature lovers, and beach bums too.
 Not only will kids be welcome, they’ll find programs and excursions designed just for them on each of these global adventures.

 Camping and cruising may appeal to families that seek adventure on-the-go.
-Many of these trips welcome first-time campers and those who are especially interested in learning the lay of the land, whether that’s in sunny California or rugged Maine.
+Many families buy an RV or caravan so they can take road trips to new places and be able to rest overnight in their vehicles.
+If you’re a more experienced camper then you’ll know all about leisure batteries, navigating with a compass, avoiding dangers and have all the best equipment for your travels.
+However, don’t worry if you don’t have much camping experience — Many of these trips welcome first-time campers and those who are especially interested in learning the lay of the land, whether that’s in sunny California or rugged Maine.
 Nature lovers, budding botanists and eager explorers will get animal interactions, sparkling night skies and a new set of skills when signing up for one of these trips.